weaveworks-experiments/istio-demo/README.md

 * Edit the `workloads/canary.yaml` and change the `podinfo.example.com` with your own domain
 * Push the changes to your branch
 * Go to Weave Cloud Deploy setup page and add this repo with your own branch
+* Go to Weave Cloud web hooks setup page and add this repo

 Canary demo:

 * Open the podinfo URL and it should display the `1.3.0` version
 * In Weave Cloud Deploy do a manual release of `quay.io/stefanprodan/podinfo:1.3.1`
 * The podinfo UI will automatically refresh and display the `1.3.1` version

+Automated demo:

+* In Weave Cloud Deploy enable automation for `test:deployment/podinfo`
+* Create a Flux filter of type semver `~1.3`